 “These products pose a potentially significant safety risk to consumers.
 You’re essentially injecting an unknown substance into your body—you don’t know what it contains or how it was made,” says In Kim, a pharmacist at FDA.

 Time to deal with old outdated complicit relationships that need to change

 It is time to take Republicans onto the floor of Congress and wipe up the floor with their ideologies.

-The things on my mind while Congress continues to take a few days here there … everywhere ~ off …
+The things that are on my mind while Congress continues to take a few days here there … called a congressional recess? seriously

 In December 1975, the Congress passed Public Law (P.L.)
 94-171.
 This law requires the Census Bureau to make special preparations to provide redistricting data to the 50 states no later than April 1 of the year following a census (so April 1, 2011, for the 2010 Census).
 P.L.
 94-171 specifies that within 1 year of Census Day, the Census Bureau must send each state the small-area data the state will need to redraw districts for the state legislature.